fiatjaf/bridgeaddr/README.md

 lightningaddr
 =============

-A server that allows you to receive payments at `yourname@yourdomain.com` noncustodially.
+A bridge server that allows you to receive payments at `yourname@yourdomain.com` noncustodially.

 It will serve the necessary JSON and then use RPC calls to connect to your node and fetch invoices on demand.